adi0602/Mall-management-system/README.md

 # Mall-management-system
-A browser based mall management system that can handle sales of different stores in a mall using HTML, CSS, SQL, JavaScrpit, AJAX
+A browser based mall management system that can handle sales of different stores in a mall using HTML, CSS, PHP, SQL, JavaScrpit, AJAX